crazybilly/muadc/README.md

 muadc
 =====

-an R package with everyday functions for work at Millikin University's Alumni &amp; Development Center.
+an R package with everyday functions for my job.

 ## Variables